doncandela/mgah/mgah.md

   #SBATCH -C ib             # only use nodes with InfiniBand networking
   #SBATCH --gpus-per-task=1 # allocate one GPU per task
   #SBATCH --nodelist=cpu[049-068] # run on specific nodes

-  # When using the following probably should be using constraints or nodelist:
   #SBATCH -N 10             # run the job on 10 nodes
   #SBATCH --nodes=10        # “ “
   #SBATCH --exclusive       # use entire nodes (don’t share nodes with other jobs)